mdyzma/mdyzma.github.io/_posts/2017-04-23-python-r-scala-julia-in-one-notebook.md

 {% endhighlight %}

 Automatic process will guide you through installation.
 You don't have to run installer as a root, unless you want it to be installed for all users.
 In that case you need sudo privilege to install it in some globally accessible location like `/opt/anaconda3` and append `/etc/profile` with the location of the interpreter `export PATH=/opt/Anaconda3/bin:$PATH`.
 This will make Python change system-wide.
 If you run it with normal user privileges it will choose your user's home directory and place it in `/home/<user>/anaconda3`.
-Installer will install bunch of python packages including MKL optimizations (Math Kernel Library), numpy, pandas, matplotlib, scikit-learn and jupyter - just to name few.
+Installer will install bunch of python packages including MKL optimizations (Math Kernel Library), numpy, pandas, matplotlib, scikit-learn and Jupyter - just to name few.
 Nearly 200 packages grouped together to make your life easier.
 To get list of the packages execute this command: `conda list | wc -l`.
 Anyway lets continue with installation...

 {% highlight bash %}